 The difference between a goal and a motivation

 Goals and motivations are commonly confused, and understandably so: they’re both things that relate to a character’s ‘wants,’ and they both can drive a character and their story.
 Perhaps the simplest way to think about it is this:

 - A ‘goal’ is something that a character wants to achieve.
 It is a conscious objective like getting rich or winning the World Cup.

 - Motivation is the underlying reason why a person has that goal, like the fear of being financially insecure or the need to prove themselves as someone exceptional.

 Winning World Cups is not an intrinsic human need, whereas self-actualization is.

 In fiction, you’ll notice that characters can share an identical goal — while having motivations that are worlds apart.

-A detective might be hunting down a serial killer:
+In a psychological thriller, a detective might be hunting down a serial killer:

 - Before he becomes the next victim (basic need).